Carnegie Institution for Science has made a huge dataset of 1,600 nearby stars available to the public so they can help find signs of new exoplanets.

 “There seems to be no shortage of exoplanets,” Burt says.
 “There are a ton of them out there, and there is ton of science to be done.”

 The newly available observations were taken by the High Resolution Echelle Spectrometer (HIRES), an instrument mounted on the Keck Observatory’s 10-meter telescope at Mauna Kea in Hawaii.
 HIRES is designed to split a star’s incoming light into a rainbow of color components.
-Scientists can then measure the precise intensity of thousands of color channels, or wavelengths, to determine characteristics of the starlight.
+Scientists can then measure the precise intensity of thousands of color channels, or wavelengths, to determine the characteristics of the starlight.

 Early on, scientists found they could use HIRES’ output to estimate a star’s radial velocity — the very tiny movements a star makes either as a result of its own internal processes or in response to some other, external force.
 In particular, scientists have found that when a star moves toward and away from Earth in a regular pattern, it can signal the presence of an exoplanet orbiting the star.
 The planet’s gravity tugs on the star, changing the star’s velocity as the planet moves through its orbit.